axyl-casc/GoLibrary/README.md

 # Go Library

 An offline-first bookshelf experience for Baduk/Go materials.
 The project combines a Node.js + Express backend with a React front-end to organize and view PDF, SGF, and HTML resources.
 The backend indexes the local library, generates thumbnails, and persists user-specific state in SQLite.
 The front-end offers a rich shelf UI with favorites, bookmarks, and resumable reading positions.
+Check out the project on [GitHub](https://github.com/axyl-casc/GoLibrary).

 ## Prerequisites